General Church Resources

 - Plan to Protect: Abuse prevention and protection

-- Protect My Ministry group rate on background checks for MWD churches
+- Protect My Ministry group rate on background checks for MWD churches.
+And see their webinars on this topic HERE.
+Also a podcast hosted by the Forest Lakes District HERE.

 - "Sexual Abuse: How the Church Can Do Better" from the Evangelical Council for Abuse Prevention